JeffVallyath/AI/README.md

 Commands:
-Use the help command to see all the possible commands of what we added                                    How to call these commands
+Use the help command to see all the possible commands of what we added

-hello command - Has the bot give a greeting.
-Written as hello echo command - can repeat whatever user inputs                                                            Written as echo <what you want it to repeat>
+1. hello command - Has the bot give a greeting.
+Written as hello
+2. echo command - can repeat whatever user inputs.
+Written as echo <what you want it to repeat>.
-summary command - WIP, but it can summarize a .txt file as long as you provide the file path              Written as summary <filepath/filename has to be a .txt file> date command - will tell the date of today                                                                Written as date time command - will tell the time of today                                                                Written as time help command - as previously explained, can see every command possible                                    Written as help
+3. summary command - WIP, but it can summarize a .txt file as long as you provide the file path.
+Written as summary <filepath/filename has to be a .txt file>.
+4. date command - will tell the date of today.
+Written as date.
+5. time command - will tell the time of today.
+Written as time
-$ command - will show current stock prices                                                                Written as $ <stock symbol for example, AAPL)
+6. help command - as previously explained, can see every command possible.
+Written as help 7 .$ command - will show current stock prices.
+Written as $ <stock symbol for example, AAPL)

 The MarkovChain is a more complex command, so it works in two parts: